morphonets/SNT/README.md

 ### On the cloud

 Use this button to open the project on the cloud using [Gitpod](https://gitpod.io).
-No local installation necessary.
+No local installation necessary (although project may take a while to load).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/morphonets/SNT)